phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 ### Prettier

-Prettier enforces a code standard.
-To check the status of your files you can run and check the number of errors provided:
+Prettier enforces a coding standard.
+To check the number of code formatting errors:

 ```bash
 npm run prettier